dan-bailey/learning-log/README.md

 Wasn't as productive as I'd have liked -- I opted to spend more time with the kids and less time working.
 Did work through some more training for Azure AZ-900 certification.

 ## March 29, 2023
-Started building out a new plugin for Wordpress to handle the extra content types I want to add to my personal site.
+Started building out a new plugin for Wordpress (yay, PHP!) to handle the extra content types I want to add to my personal site.
+Spent some time in Udemy on the AZ-900 stuff.

+## March 30, 2023
+More Udemy/AZ-900 stuff today.
+Hoping to get that wrapped up by EOD tomorrow.
+Got some python code to sling tonight.
+I need to buckle down on that.

+## Marc 31, 2023